 Bred and developed by William Alexander (W. A.) Kleckley of Sumpter County,

 Georgia in the late 1880s, it is reportedly a cross between 'Boss' and 'Arkansas Traveler'.
-It was introduced commercially by W. Atlee Burpee
+It was introduced as early as 1894

 In about 1900, W. A. Kleckley moved his family to Grapeland, Houston County, Texas where he was able to establish a seed farm and continued as a supplier to W. Atlee Burpee

-After his death in 1921, that his son Marvin Elmo carried on the melon work for some time but after service in the Pacific during WW-II, he settled into a career as a retail merchant.
+After his death in 1921, his son Marvin Elmo Kleckley carried on the melon work for some time, but after his service in the Pacific during WW-II, he settled into a career as a retail merchant.

 Each packet contains two grams, which is approximately 20 seeds.